 Does Dynamis do Primary Care?

 Not exactly.
 Preventive and Integrative Medicine have significant overlap with Primary Care, but have important differences.
-In both cases, the practitioner assumes primary responsibility (in partnership with you, of course) for managing your or your family's health care.
-However in Preventive Medicine, there is a greater emphasis on working with you on lifestyle issues, such as diet, exercise, toxin avoidance, detoxification, EMF remediation, and introducing important supplements, herbs and possibly yoga or meditation practice depending on your health needs.
+In Preventive Medicine, there is a greater emphasis on working with you on lifestyle issues, such as diet, exercise, toxin avoidance, detoxification, EMF remediation, and introducing important supplements, herbs and possibly yoga or meditation practices depending on your health needs.
 In most PCP's offices the annual physical counts towards much or most of the preventive care, with far less time being spent on lifestyle medical issues.
 In addition the average appointment with a PCP is 10-20 minutes, whereas with Dynamis 45 minutes is the norm.
 It should be obvious one can get a lot more done with prevention in 45 minutes than in 10-20 minutes.
 Many people are happy with the care they receive from their PCP and there are many excellent PCP's.
 However, PCP's are in short supply and many would prefer a PCP who turns less quickly to medication.
-For those having difficulty finding a PCP or who want a more holistic and preventive model, Dynamis may be a reasonable alternative.
+For those having difficulty finding a PCP or who want a more holistic and preventive model of health care, Dynamis may be a reasonable alternative.
 We at Dynamis feel confident we can offer you top quality health care, which may fill the needs for many as an alternative to conventional primary care.
 However, we do not pretend or aim to be a substitute for it.

 What is Homeopathy?